Golden Gate to Ancient Rus'. VI

 Student.

-What written sources do you know?
+What written sources are you familiar with?

 Why were they called that?

-. - Who wrote chronicles?
+. -Who wrote the chronicles?

 . - When did chronicle writing begin in Rus'?